OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     Component inputs and outputs are classified as either _parameters_ or _artifacts_, depending on their data type and how they are passed to components as inputs.
-All outputs are returned as files, using the the paths that Kubeflow Pipelines provides.
+All outputs are returned as files, using the the paths that OpenDataology Pipelines provides.

     _Parameters_ typically represent settings that affect the behavior of your pipeline.